bookong/DonDonLibrary/README.md

 ## Advices
 The code is currently in its initial phase and it's very unoptimized.<br>
 As of 04.05.2021 it's been some time since I compiled it for the last time.
-Soem code may be broken or unfinished.
+Some code may be broken or unfinished.

 ## Special thanks
 [TGEnigma](https://github.com/TGEnigma) for [Amicitia](https://github.com/TGEnigma/Amicitia). <br>